CM Tooltip (CMTG) - Terms - Building Multiple Glossaries

 1) Define the Glossary Index for each Category

-In each category edit screen you can place a link to the category index page.
+There's a field Taxonomy Index Link where you can place a link to the category index page.
 This will support the Back to index links found in the term page.
-So terms related to a specific category will point to the category index page instead of the general index page which includes all terms from all categories.
+So terms related to a specific category will point to the category index page instead of the general index page which includes all terms from all categories:

 2) Associate desired terms with their categories